-We’re so excited to announce that this month (April!)
-2019 we’ll be launching a Christians Against Poverty Debt centre in Basingstoke.
+In April of 2019 Gateway began a partnership with a Christians Against Poverty to launch a Debt Centre in Basingstoke.
 This is our first step on a mission to see hundreds of families, couples and individuals in Basingstoke released from the crushing struggle of unmanageable debt.
-This partnership with CAP will bring free, award winning, judgement-free debt counselling and hope to 10’s of families every year in our awesome town.
+This partnership with CAP will bring free, award winning, judgement-free debt counselling and hope to 10’s of families every year in Basingstoke.

 Struggling with debt?
 Visit capuk.org or call on 0800 328 0006.

-In time we hope to launch further groups helping people find work, supporting people with life skills and helping breaking free from addiction through the CAP partnership.
+In time we hope to launch further groups helping people find work, supporting people with life skills, employment and helping breaking free from addiction through the CAP partnership.

 How can I get involved in helping others?

-M68 is a network of a people within Gateway who are helping to establish practical ways for the Church to show God's love to those in need.
-It takes it’s name from Micah 6v8.
-'And what does the Lord require of you? to act justly and to love mercy and to walk humbly with your God’.
+In addition to what we do individually and with CAP, Gateway has a network of a people (known as 'M68') who are helping to establish practical ways for the Church to show God's love to those in need.
+It takes it’s name from chapter 6 of a book of the Bible called Micah which says "And what does the Lord require of you? to act justly and to love mercy and to walk humbly with your God."